Why Most Analytic Applications Will Never Be Able to Significantly Improve Healthcare Outcomes

 Applications for Analyzing Patient Satisfaction

 For example, if patients must wait a week to see a physician when they’re ill or injured, their satisfaction scores may be unsatisfactory.
-The high level of importance now being placed on patient satisfaction through measures such as Healthcare Effectiveness Data and Information Set (HEDIS), Press Ganey, and Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) scores, means analyzing patient satisfaction data (which can be done through the Patient Experience Explorer application) in conjunction with utilization (from the Practice Management Explorer application) is more important than ever.
+The high level of importance now being placed on patient satisfaction through measures such as Press Ganey and Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) scores, means analyzing patient satisfaction data (which can be done through the Patient Experience Explorer application) in conjunction with utilization (from the Practice Management Explorer application) is more important than ever.

 The ability to provide shorter wait times in emergency departments, as well as same-day, or 24-hour appointments for primary care physicians, may provide a healthcare organization with a distinct advantage in an increasingly competitive market.
 Using an application called Patient Flow Explorer, hospital leadership can view data about patient movement and ADT logs and find patterns or trends to help improve workflow throughout the department.